FIWARE/contribution-requirements/docs/docker.md

 }
 ```

-> Note: [jq](https://stedolan.github.io/jq/) program is a “filter” that takes an input, and produces an output in pretty json format.
+> Note: [jq](https://stedolan.github.io/jq/) program is a “filter” that takes an input, and produces an output in pretty
+> json format.

-This should also be present in the relevant Docker README.md
+A statement about how to extract Dockerfile label data using `docker inspect` **SHOULD** also be present in the the Docker
+`README.md`.
+The Docker `README.md is used to provide documentation on Docker Hub.

 ## Examples